- Navigator Credit Union Member

 Throughout its history, Navigator has been guided by the motto: People Are Worth More Than Money℠.
 The genuine delivery of this principle by Navigator Team Members, along with a welcoming atmosphere, an effortless membership process and extraordinary line of financial products have drawn individuals to become part of the Navigator family.
 Most recently, members from three financial institutions – Friendly Credit Union, North Gulfport Community Credit Union and Jackson County Credit Union – have merged with Navigator.
 In doing so, their members were able to reap the benefits of additional locations, enhanced products and services and state-of-the-art technology.

-As the largest state-chartered credit union in Mississippi, and one of the largest credit unions in Alabama, Navigator now holds more than $240 million in assets and serves 38,000 members.
+As the largest state-chartered credit union in Mississippi, and one of the largest credit unions in Alabama, Navigator now holds more than $300 million in assets and serves more than 50,000 members.
 We’re still growing and look forward to the opportunity to serve your financial needs, and those of your business and family, for many, many years to come.